Douglas Adams, ed. Geoffrey Perkins: Hitch-Hiker's Guide to the Galaxy: Original Radio Scripts

 Free Live Free is, in short, unclassifiable ... but from any viewpoint it's a fine, delightful book.

-(John Brosnan is or was the magazine's movie columnist.)
+(John Brosnan, now alas no longer with us, was the magazine's movie columnist.)